Magda-Szymanska/sql_and_excel/README.md

 **SQL project can be found here:** [SQL Project](https://github.com/Magda-Szymanska/sql_and_excel/tree/main/sql).
 The SQL Project is composed of [queries.md](https://github.com/Magda-Szymanska/sql_and_excel/edit/main/sql/queries.md) which stores the exercises and [creatingtable.sql](https://github.com/Magda-Szymanska/sql_and_excel/blob/main/sql/creatingtable.sql) which documents the process of transforming the table.

-**Excel project can be found here:** [Excel Project](https://github.com/Magda-Szymanska/sql_and_excel/tree/main/excel). **Please note the ibm_emp.xlsx is too big to be displayed and clicking on it will result in automatic download.**
+**Excel project can be found here:** [Excel Project](https://github.com/Magda-Szymanska/sql_and_excel/tree/main/excel).
+The folder contains [calculations.md](https://github.com/Magda-Szymanska/sql_and_excel/blob/main/excel/calculations.md) with all the exercises, a separate file with only [pivot tables](https://github.com/Magda-Szymanska/sql_and_excel/blob/main/excel/ibm_emp%20-%20pivot%20table%201.csv) included (in csv format) and the spreadsheet itself, [ibm_emp.xlsx](https://github.com/Magda-Szymanska/sql_and_excel/blob/main/excel/ibm_emp.xlsx), in xlsx format. **Please note the ibm_emp.xlsx is too big to be displayed on Github and clicking on the 'view raw' will result in automatic download.**
 ___

 ## Transforming data:

-As I have mentioned the project was meant to be a showcase of skills and therefore I deliberately split the database (which originally had contained one table with 35 columns) into four tables.
+As I have already mentioned the project was meant to be a showcase of skills and therefore I deliberately split the database into four tables.

+In its original state the database contained one table with 35 columns.
+Part of the data consisted of employees' personal information (such as age, martial status, position), while another showed information about each employee's working environment and satisfaction - both from the point of view of employee (*how happy I am at this place?*) and from the point of view of employer (*what do I think about this employee's performance?*).

-I have assumed a hypothetical scenario in which part of the data (personal information, education) had been collected by the company.
+After much headache I concocted a hypothetical scenario in which half of the information (personal information, education) has been collected by the company and put it in ```emp_attrition``` and ```emp_history``` tables.
+Meanwhile, the other half comes from employees themselves who have been told to fill a survey, leading to the creation of ```satisfaction_survey``` table.
+I deleted the columns which pertained to employer's view to fit my vision of employee-only survey better.

-Hypothetical scenario – employees were handed a sheet.Due to missing information.
-I manipulated the data (or re-interpreted it for me own purposes).
-The same reason follows – I passed some of the more useful information to showcase more varied queries (to skip the endless barrage of aggregate counting exercises, instead of spamming average function).

-The first step was to clean up and alter the data, as well as make it suitable for Excel.
-The data was separated in two types: int and text and lacked a primarly key.
-All tables accepted NULL values.
-Eliminate unnecessary data.
-DailyRate, HourlyRate and MonthlyRate pointless in presence of MonthlyIncome.
-Data satisfaction level expressed in numbers without explanation.
-For excel purposes.
-Clean up data – business_travel expressed in text, but education in numbers.
-CHANGING THE DATA TO BE MORE PRACTICAL
-Reared its ugly head.
-Survey method.
-Hypotetical information.
-Assumes scenario workers who have taken a survey through business e-mail.
-Code that automatically strikes as those who quit.
-SPLITTING THE DATA
-Assuming I decided to split the data.
-Employees table with their basic information – generated random names and email address.
-I have decided to transform the data.
+With three tables done I've moved onto creating the last table, ```survey_details```.
+When it came to columns such as Job_Satisfaction or Work_Life_Balance a large chunk of the original data was expressed using numerical values instead of descriptions.
+For example, the Job_Satisfaction with 1 typed in was supposed to mean the satisfaction level was 'low'.
+However, the description 'low' was only available on the Kaggle website itself.
+I decided to include this information in my database with  ```survey_details``` table and I connected it to the other tables by establishing foreign keys.

+Lastly, I exported the database to Excel in csv. form.